Any kitchen or interior can appear nicely decorated, but statement pieces personalize the décor and make it your own.

 The other way to explain saturation is that a lighter or darker version of yellow is “less saturated” or “desaturated.”
 If a yellow or blue has white or black mixed with it, that yellow will not be as intense.
 While yellow and white produce a lighter yellow, a light yellow does not always translate to bright yellow.

-Colors with more intensity (saturated) will catch the eye, even if you place that color in a remote corner.
+Colors that are more intense (saturated) will catch the eye, even if you place them in a remote corner.
 If you decorate the entire room with too many intense colors, it can be overwhelming.
-It’s why many kitchens are decorated with a neutral palette or the more desaturated colors because they are less stimulating.
+That’s why many kitchens are decorated with a neutral palette or more desaturated colors: They are less stimulating.

 Bold colors should be tactfully and strategically used as they frequently appear in kitchen statement pieces.